-6.8 Placements
+5.8 Placements

 The Internship Office of the University offers a formal mechanism through which students may receive work-placement opportunities.
 These placements are supervised, career-related work experiences combined with reflective, academic study that help students apply theoretical knowledge in the workplace.
-Participation in the internship programme is optional but highly encouraged because the Masters of Business Administration programme has been designed to ensure that students graduate with both a qualification as well as experience of the workplace.
+Participation in the internship programme is optional but highly encouraged because the MA Luxury Brand Management programme has been designed to ensure that students graduate with both a qualification as well as experience of the workplace.
 The internship has been established to act as a conduit between the classroom and a career, enabling students to meet and work with potential future employers.
 The internship programme demands that students interact with professionals in their field, allowing them to learn by seeing as well as by doing.

-The internship is normally conducted in the summer months, unless starting the entire program in Spring.
-Candidates who wish to opt out of the internship choose a more extensive dissertation in the summer semester.
+The internship is normally conducted in the summer months.
+Candidates who wish to opt out of the internship choose a more extensive Market Strategy Report in the summer semester.